JoanneBogart/export_sqlite/doc/to_postgreSQL.md

 ```
 5. Create indices as appropriate.

+Finally, for all schemas, all tables give read permission to user desc_dc2_drp_user

 ## Validation
 Output should be identical to input except for differences in floating point numbers within tolerance.